plausible/website/_posts/2019-04-11-dont-hide-behind-a-we.md

 [Take the survey]

-There are 4 questions so it should only take a couple minutes.
+There are 4 questions so it should only take a couple of minutes.

 Thanks,
 Uku Taht
 ```

-After lunch I came back with a fresh mind to look at the copy again from the point of view of a customer.
+After lunch, I came back with a fresh mind to look at the copy again from the point of view of a customer.
 What a bland, _boring_ email!
-Honestly,
-if I received an email like this I would most likely ignore it.
+If I received an email like this I would most likely ignore it.

 So I decided to re-write this email in a more personal way.
 My trick for doing
 so is to pick a friend of mine, and imagine that I'm addressing the email to them.